abysscion/TimeApp/README.md

 ## Addressables

-Основные группы Addressables:
+Main Addressables groups:

-* `Shared` — общие UI-префабы, TMP-ресурсы и графика;
+* `Shared` — shared UI prefabs, TMP resources, and graphics;
-* `Gameplay` — gameplay-сцена и контекст сцены;
+* `Gameplay` — gameplay scene and scene context;
-* `Module_TimeMachine` — префабы и конфиг модуля часов;
+* `Module_TimeMachine` — clock module prefabs and configuration;
-* `Built In Data` и `Orphans` — служебные группы Addressables.
+* `Built In Data` and `Orphans` — service Addressables groups.

-## Синхронизация времени
+## Time Synchronization

-Список серверов времени задается в `TimeServerSettings`. По умолчанию используются:
+The list of time servers is defined in `TimeServerSettings`.
+By default, the following sources are used:

 * `https://yandex.com/time/sync.json`;
 * `http://worldclockapi.com/api/json/utc/now`;
 * `https://timeapi.io/api/Time/current/zone?timeZone=UTC`.

-Если все внешние источники недоступны, приложение использует `DateTime.UtcNow`.
+If all external sources are unavailable, the application uses `DateTime.UtcNow`.

-## Запуск проекта
+## Running the Project

-1. Откройте проект в Unity Hub через Unity `2022.3.54f1`.
+1. Open the project in Unity Hub using Unity `2022.3.54f1`.
-2. Убедитесь, что установлен модуль `WebGL Build Support`, если нужна WebGL-сборка.
+2. Make sure the `WebGL Build Support` module is installed if a WebGL build is required.
-3. Откройте bootstrap-сцену `Assets/_Project/Scenes/S_Boot.unity`.
+3. Open the bootstrap scene `Assets/_Project/Scenes/S_Boot.unity`.
-4. Запустите проект в Editor.
+4. Run the project in the Editor.

-## Пользовательский сценарий
+## User Flow

-1. Приложение стартует с bootstrap-сцены и показывает загрузочный экран.
+1. The application starts from the bootstrap scene and displays the loading screen.
-2. После загрузки открывается экран часов.
+2. After loading is complete, the clock screen opens.
-3. Пользователь видит синхронизированное время на цифровых и аналоговых часах.
+3. The user sees synchronized time on the digital and analog clocks.
-4. Время можно изменить через форму редактирования или перетаскиванием стрелок.
+4. The time can be changed through the edit form or by dragging the clock hands.
-5. Изменения можно сохранить или отменить.
+5. Changes can be saved or cancelled.

 ## License

-Лицензия проекта не указана.
+The project license is not specified.